SSDUBE/bluegrass-digital-assessment/README.md

 The app uses react-native-vector-icons, specifically the FontAwesome icon set.
 Icons are properly configured for both iOS and Android platforms.

+## Assessment Information

+### Time Spent
+- The assessment took approximately 12 hours to complete.

+### Incomplete Functionality / Known Issues
+- Users should be able to navigate using the Back arrow or swiping Left/Right
+- The code could be improved in terms of code quality building more resubale components
+- Animations only done to buttons the accordion could be improved as it is basic

+### Most Challenging Parts
+- Creating animations
+- Creating the expandable accordion for specimen details required careful state management and styling to ensure it worked properly and looked good.
+- Finding the right balance between custom components and reusable ones

 ## License

 [MIT License](LICENSE)